Skip to main content

 “A problem that the emergency care units have is that they have seen a big increase in the number of patients that are classified as urgent, but a decrease in the number of patients actually in need of urgent care, so that creates a lot of pressure on emergency care doctors, and it impacts the quality of care.”

-Image from Courtesy of Pacmed
+Image from Pacmed

 Building a business for the future

 After starting with a modest investment from an innovation fund in 2015, Pacmed has been able to grow to its current size using its own revenue.
-Herter says it’s important for the firm to only work with parties with the same long-term view, so it can develop and implement technology in healthcare responsibly.
+Herter says it’s important for the firm to work only with parties with the same long-term view so it can develop and implement technology in healthcare responsibly.
 “We’re in this for the long run, thinking about how we can gradually grow and develop technology to sustain us for the next 10 or 20 years.
 Not having investors that are solely commercially minded, allows us to have a more long-term vision.”
 Looking to the future, Herter says that the biggest development in AI in healthcare that we’re likely to see in the next few years is its use in interpreting images from diagnostic machines – such as identifying tumours from MRI scans.”

 Contact amsterdam inbusiness